-Issue: The city has three major corridors that need improvement and strategies for sustainable implement improvements.
+Solution(s): The reformation of an Urban Renewal Authority to identify districts and projects and implement improvements.
 Focusing revitalization along Littleton Boulevard and Broadway will have several positive impacts.
 Littleton Boulevard is the gateway to downtown Main Street and strategic redevelopment would benefit both areas.
 The Broadway corridor is improving one or two parcels at a time.
 A more comprehensive strategy would help create a more cohesive appearance and feel.
 Many experts recommend planned developments that border and face onto as opposed to away from the river.
 Various city plans have recognized the Santa Fe corridor as a premier location for mixed-use development.
 These plans should be reviewed to determine if what currently exists will help encourage connections to the South Platte River.